The Golf Round

 Golf isn’t about avoiding bad lies.

-It’s about recognizing them.
+It’s about recognising them.

-Key adjustments smart golfers make:
+Essential adjustments smart golfers make:

-- Shorter swings from bad lies
+• Shorter swings from bad lies

-- Extra club from heavy grass
+• Extra club from heavy grass

-- Lower expectations from slopes
+• Lower expectations from slopes

 Bad lies don’t ruin holes.
 Bad decisions do.